INTERNATIONAL STUDENTS NOT CURRENTLY IN THE U.S.

-International applicants need do nothing with regard to obtaining a visa until they have received confirmation of their participation in HIP.
+International applicants need do nothing with regard to obtaining a visa until they have received confirmation of their selection to HIP.
 The HIP program administrator will work with Harvard's International Office to initiate the necessary paperwork, and that will be sent via FedEx delivery to the intern's international address.
 At that point, the student is responsible for scheduling the visa interview at the nearest US Embassy/Consulate, and he/she will also be responsible for any visa application fees.
-In the history of HIP, no intern visas have been denied!

 For general information, please visit: http://www.hio.harvard.edu/